First passage time properties of diffusion with a broad class of stochastic diffusion coefficients: FPT properties

-In a previous study, we showed that when a stochastic DC is ergodic, the free propagator crosses over a Gaussian distribution for the corresponding diffusion with ensemble-averaged diffusivity in the long time limit~\cite{Uchida24}.
-This indicates that when a stochastic DC is ergodic, first passage time properties also become similar to those of the corresponding diffusion with ensemble-averaged diffusivity in the long time limit.
+In a previous study, we showed that when a stochastic DC is ergodic, the free propagator crosses over a Gaussian distribution for the corresponding diffusion with ensemble-averaged diffusivity in the long-time limit~\cite{Uchida24}.
+This indicates that when a stochastic DC is ergodic, FPT properties also become similar to those of the corresponding diffusion with ensemble-averaged diffusivity in the long-time limit.

 Here, we assume that $ D(t) $ is stationary and ergodic.
 Since $ D(t) $ is stationary, the ensemble average and the variance of $ D(t) $ are time-independent: $ \left\langle D(t) \right\rangle = D_{m} $ and $ \left\langle \left( D(t) - D_{m} \right) ^{2} \right\rangle = \sigma ^{2} $.
 We also have $ \lim_{t \to \infty } S\left( t;\omega \right) = D_{m} $ because $ D(t) $ is ergodic.